 Since the discovery of XPO1, a growing body of research has documented that the high levels of XPO1 found in cancer cells are associated with the transport of tumor suppressor proteins and growth regulatory proteins from their site of action in the nucleus into the cytoplasm, where their anti-cancer activity is minimal and they are ultimately degraded.
 The inhibition of XPO1 cargo binding has been studied for over ten years.
 XPO1 inhibitors block the nuclear export of tumor suppressor proteins and growth regulatory proteins, leading to accumulation of these proteins in the nucleus and enhancing their anti-cancer activity in the cell.
 The forced nuclear retention of these proteins can counteract a multitude of the oncogenic pathways that allow cancer cells with severe DNA damage to continue to grow and divide in an unrestrained fashion.
 One naturally occurring XPO1 inhibitor called leptomycin B has been shown to have potent anti-cancer activity in vitro, but has been toxic to normal cells.
 These toxicities to normal cells have been observed in both animals and humans, which we believe are most likely caused by the irreversible nature of leptomycin B binding to XPO1.
 Because of its observed toxicities in animals and humans, to our knowledge, leptomycin B is no longer being developed.

-Our lead drug candidates are first-in-class, oral Selective Inhibitor of Nuclear Export, or SINE compounds.
-SINE compounds inhibit XPO1-mediated nuclear-cytoplasmic transport by transiently binding to the XPO1 cargo binding site, meaning that they block XPO1 cargo binding over an extended period of time, but do not permanently do so.
+Our lead investigational drug candidates are first-in-class, oral Selective Inhibitor of Nuclear Export, or SINE compounds.
+Data suggests that SINE compounds inhibit XPO1-mediated nuclear-cytoplasmic transport by transiently binding to the XPO1 cargo binding site, meaning that they block XPO1 cargo binding over an extended period of time, but do not permanently do so.
 Transient XPO1 inhibition, or inhibition of approximately 12 to 24 hours, which corresponds to the inhibition period that we have observed to date with SINE compounds, appears to be sufficient for nuclear retention and the increase of tumor suppressor proteins in the nucleus.
 During this period, the inhibition of XPO1 cargo binding enables tumor suppressor proteins to accumulate in the nucleus of cancer cells and perform their normal role of detecting DNA damage, thereby inhibiting a cancer cell’s ability to divide and promoting apoptosis.
 Healthy cells also build up tumor suppressor proteins in the presence of a SINE compound, but are able to resume normal activity after transient XPO1 inhibition because they have an intact genome with minimal or no DNA damage.
 The figure below depicts the process by which SINE compounds inhibit the XPO1 nuclear export of tumor suppressor proteins.